September 12, 2019 - by

 You can automatically or manually bid for your ad sets.
 If decided to bid manually, it’s a best practice to set your bid at the maximum amount that you’d be willing to pay for the result your advert set is optimised for.
 For example, if your goal is increasing website clicks and you have a budget of $2 for one, then bid $2.
 Lower bids may lessen the number of people who see your ads in your target audience.
 Increase your bid amount if you’re not getting a significant result.

 Facebook isn’t just a social network for personal use anymore.
 It is a powerful and versatile marketing platform for online stores to reach new customers and keep existing customers engaged.
-In fact, Facebook is the leading global social influencer to consumer purchase.
+In fact, Facebook is the leading global social influencer to consumer purchases.

 With so much to gain, eCommerce businesses must start advertising on Facebook as soon as possible to stay relevant to their target audience and out-perform competitors.
 Following our step-by-step guide, you can run your first Facebook ad today, reach your customers, and convert them successfully.